Bobby Wellins: Biography

-In 2012, Wellins was the subject of a documentary film, Dreams are Free, directed by Brighton-based director Gary Barber.
+In 2012, Wellins was the subject of a documentary film entitled Dreams are Free, directed by Brighton-based director Gary Barber.
 Using interview and concert footage, the film traces the rise, fall and redemption of Wellins, showing how he overcame addiction and depression, and rediscovered the desire to play after ten years away from jazz.

-Wellins died on 27 October 2016 after being ill for some years.
+Wellins died on 27 October 2016, having been ill for some years.